ember-learn/ember-blog/source/2019-04-12-the-ember-times-issue-93.md

 ## [Reason #2.
 Stable and More Reliable Than Ever 💪](https://emberjs.com/ember-community-survey-2019/#MS_Q401)

-According to the results of the latest community survey, modern Ember apps are everywhere: We can see that a great number of Ember apps has kept up with the latest releases.
+According to the results of the latest community survey, modern Ember apps are everywhere!
+We can see that a great number of Ember apps has kept up with the latest releases.
 Most Ember apps beyond 3.x were locked in at [version 3.7, 3.4 and 3.8](https://emberjs.com/ember-community-survey-2019/#MS_Q401).

 Seeing that a great number of Ember apps has managed to keep up with some of the latest releases is quite striking.
 It shows that Ember continues to deliver on its promise of **Stability without Stagnation**.
 As a framework that has thrived in the fast-paced front-end ecosystem for over seven years, Ember has always promoted itself as a stable and reliable solution for developers who want to make sure that the applications they're building are not only functional, but also still easy to maintain and upgrade tomorrow.

 A major contributing factor for the project's stability is [the fine-tuned release process](https://emberjs.com/releases/) which offers a straightforward upgrade path.
-The release process has been refined several times in the past: A 6-week release cycle started with Ember 1.0 (that was more than 5 years ago!) and provided the community with beta and canary builds, as well as [feature flags for public API changes that aren't yet released](https://blog.emberjs.com/2013/09/06/new-ember-release-process.html) for every single release.
+The release process has been refined several times in the past.
+A 6-week release cycle started with Ember 1.0 (that was more than 5 years ago!) and provided the community with beta and canary builds, as well as [feature flags for public API changes that aren't yet released](https://blog.emberjs.com/2013/09/06/new-ember-release-process.html) for every single release.
 A few years later, the [LTS releases](https://blog.emberjs.com/2016/02/25/announcing-embers-first-lts.html) made it even easier for developers to keep up with important updates and bug fixes while still being able to upgrade their applications smoothly in their own time.

 Additionally, community-maintained tools such as [Ember CLI Update](https://github.com/ember-cli/ember-cli-update) and a plethora of codemods support developers with their upgrades.
 The addon [Ember Try](https://github.com/ember-cli/ember-try) is another great way to continuously test projects against the latest Ember releases and to upgrade with confidence.